Best daily deals

 C. Scott Brown / Android Authority

-Most people are now familiar with cloud gaming, otherwise known as game streaming.
-With services such as Google Stadia, Xbox Game Pass Ultimate, Amazon Luna, etc., you can play PC games without needing any PC hardware.
-Servers owned by the companies run the games and stream the gameplay over the internet to your device.
-The Moonlight gaming tool is much like these services, but your gaming rig is the server.
+By this point, many people are familiar with cloud gaming, sometimes known as game streaming.
+With services such as Xbox Game Pass and Amazon Luna, you can play PC games without necessarily having PC hardware.
+Servers owned by the companies run the games, and stream gameplay over the internet to client devices.
+Moonlight is much like these services, but your gaming rig is the server.

-In this article, we will tell you all about the Moonlight gaming tool and why every PC gamer should use it.
-We will review how it works, what you need to set up, and more!
+In this article, we’ll tell you all about Moonlight and why every PC gamer should use it.
+We will review how it works, what you need to set it up, and more.

 What is the Moonlight gaming tool?